Alikhalkhali/active-ip/README.md

 # Active-IP

-Active-IP is a command-line tool written in Go for scanning IP addresses, CIDR notations, and ports.
+Active-IP is a command-line tool written in Go for scanning IP addresses, CIDR notations that extracts live IP addresses from a list of IP addresses or CIDR notations.
 It supports multiple scanning techniques and output options for flexibility and customization.

 ## Installation